 In a Facebook experiment, marketers at Scoro discovered that Desktop ads had a 534% higher cost-per-click than ads placed on Mobile + Audience Network.

-However, they also discovered that Desktop ads performed a lot better in terms of conversions.
+They also discovered, however, that Desktop ads performed a lot better in terms of conversions.

 The choice of ad placement plays an important role in your Facebook ad results.